Montenegro Mourns After Gunman Kills 12 - UrduPoint

 Montenegro Mourns After Gunman Kills 12

-Cetinje, (APP - UrduPoint / Pakistan Point News - 2nd Jan, 2025) Montenegro began three days of national mourning Thursday after a gunman went on a rampage after opening fire at a village restaurant, killing 12 people including two children.
+Montenegro on Thursday began three days of national mourning, a day after a gunman went on a rampage, killing 12 people including two children

-"Twelve people were killed, of whom two were children," prosecutor Andrijana Nastic told reporters in the southern town of Cetinje, raising the previous toll of at least 10 from Wednesday's attack.
+Cetinje, (APP - UrduPoint / Pakistan Point News - 2nd Jan, 2025) Montenegro on Thursday began three days of national mourning, a day after a gunman went on a rampage, killing 12 people including two children.

-The 45-year-old gunman died after shooting himself in the head when he was surrounded after an hours-long manhunt, police said early Thursday.
+The 45-year-old gunman died after shooting himself in the head when he was surrounded following an hours-long manhunt, police said early on Thursday.

 The victims were killed at five different locations, with the first four in the restaurant, the prosecutor said.